Program Notes

 appearances throughout the Eastern United States, Canada, and

 Western Europe.
-The Providence Mandolin Orchestra is under the
+The Providence Mandolin Orchestra is under

-Mandolin Orchestra gratefully acknowledges the support of the
+The Providence Mandolin Orchestra gratefully acknowledges the

-D'Addario Foundation.
+support of the D'Addario Foundation.

 Copies of the Providence Mandolin Orchestra's

-CD Spectrum will be available for purchase at today’s concert.
+CD Spectrum will be available for purchase at today’s

-and recent performances by the PMO.
+to see videos of vintage and recent performances by the PMO. www.mandolin-orchestra.org.

 Visit www.youtube.com/ProvidenceMandolin to